c3re/can2mqtt/README.md

 On the can2mqtt way it takes 1, 2, 4 or 8 byte and interprets it as an uint of that size and parses it to a human readable string for the mqtt side.
 The other way round this convert motde takes an int in a string representation and sends out an array of bytes representing that number (little-endian)
 ### 2uint322ascii
 This one is a bit special but all it does is that it takes 8 bytes from the CAN-Bus and parses two uint32s out of it and sends them in a string representation to MQTT.
 The two numbers are seperated with a simple space(" ").
 MQTT2CAN-wise it takes two string representations of numbers and converts them to 8 bytes representing them as 2 uint32.
+### bytecolor2colorcode
+Converts an bytearray of 3 bytes to hexadecimal colorcode